choonghyunryu/dlookr/README.md

 dlookr includes several vignette files, which we use throughout the documentation.

-Provided vignettes is as follows.
+Provided vignettes are as follows.

 - Data quality diagnosis for data.frame, tbl_df, and table of DBMS
 - Exploratory Data Analysis for data.frame, tbl_df, and table of DBMS